survivejs/webpack-book/manuscript/developing_with_webpack/03_automatic_browser_refresh.md

 npm i webpack-dev-server@2.2.0-rc.0 --save-dev
 ```

 As before, this command will generate a command below the `npm bin` directory.
 You could try running *webpack-dev-server* from there.
 The quickest way to enable automatic browser refresh for our project is to run `webpack-dev-server`.
-After that you have a development server running at `localhost:8080`.
+After that, you have a development server running at `localhost:8080`.

 ## Attaching *webpack-dev-server* to the Project